+

 - Click the “Run a What-if APAS” link

-- College: Allow your Duluth college to remain the default College
+- College: Allow the Duluth college to remain the default College

 - Catalog year: use the current term